rackerlabs/rackspace-how-to/content/cloud-servers/manually-enable-auto-updates-on-windows-2012-and-windows-2008-public-cloud-servers.md

    drop-down menu.
 6. If you also want to automatically install recommended updates, select the check box under **Recommended Updates** (optional).
-7. If you want to install updates for other Microsoft products at the same time that the Windows updates are installed, select the check box under **Microsoft Update** (optional).
+7. If you want to install updates for other Microsoft&reg; products at the same time that the Windows updates are installed, select the check box under **Microsoft Update** (optional).
 8. When you're finished making selections, click **OK** in the lower portion